Justin-Fisher/SciPy2022-Webots-Poster/index.md

 ## Prof. Justin C. Fisher, Southern Methodist University

 ## Overview.
-1. Webots is a popular open-source package for 3D robotics simulations.
+**[Section 1.](#aboutwebots)** Webots is a popular open-source package for 3D robotics simulations.
 It can also be used as a 3D interactive environment for other physics-based modeling, virtual reality, teaching or games.
 (See the first video below for an intro to Webots!)

-2. A new Python API for Webots is presented that is more efficient and provides a more intuitive, easily usable, and "pythonic" interface than the simple Python API that has historically been included with Webots.
+**[Section 2.](#new-api)** A new Python API for Webots is presented that is more efficient and provides a more intuitive, easily usable, and "pythonic" interface than the simple Python API that has historically been included with Webots.
 (See the bullet-list below for some of the features and conveniences of this new API.)

-3. The history of this new API is presented including its development for an undergraduate Cognitive Science course called Minds, Brains, and Robotics.
+**[Section 3.](#history)** The history of this new API is presented including its development for an undergraduate Cognitive Science course called Minds, Brains, and Robotics.
 (See the second video below of a fun robot race!)

-4. Some design decisions are discussed, which likely parallel challenges that other developers face.
+**[Section 4.](#design)** Some design decisions are discussed, which likely parallel challenges that other developers face.

-5. Some readability metrics are provided to support the claim that the new API is much more readable than the old.
-Across the board, code written in the new API receives "better" scores than equivalent code written in the old.
+**[Section 5.](#metrics)** Some readability metrics are provided to support the claim that code written in the new API is more readable than equivalent code written in the old.

 ## Quick Links.